Florida Drug and Alcohol Treatment Centers

 |Methadone/buprenorphine maintenance or naltrexone treatment||177||24.38%|

-Paying for Treatment in Florida
+How to Pay for Addiction Treatment in Florida

 Addiction treatment can be costly.
 Projections anticipate that healthcare costs will rise to $6 trillion by 2027.
 In 1993, the Marchman Act was passed in Florida to provide emergency intervention for those over-using drugs or alcohol.
 It outlines solutions for individuals, families, and organizations experiencing the negative impacts of the severe symptoms of substance abuse.